Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: An FPI Algorithm for Solving Problem

 where $ \m C(\v \beta) = \m B + \sum_{j \in \cK} \beta_j \v h_j \v h_j^\hermitian$.
 To reveal the underlying problem structure, we apply the Schur complement and reformulate \eqref{eq:dual2} into an equivalent form:

 where $I(\v \beta) = [I_1(\v \beta), I_2(\v \beta), \dots, I_K(\v \beta)]^\transpose$ with

 and

-Inequalities between vectors are interpreted component-wise.
-Denote the feasible region of problem \eqref{eq:feas} as $\mathcal F$.
-This formulation reveals a fixed point relationship between $\v \beta$ and $I(\v \beta)$, which forms the foundation for both the boundedness analysis and the design of the FPI algorithm.
+Denote the feasible region of problem \eqref{eq:feas} as This formulation reveals a fixed point relationship between $\v \beta$ and $I(\v \beta)$, which forms the foundation for both the boundedness analysis and the design of the dual FPI for solving the dual problem.